stride3d/stride-docs/en/manual/install-and-update/install-stride.md

 ## Installation location

-The engine and it's editor Game Studio are a [NuGet package](https://learn.microsoft.com/en-us/nuget/what-is-nuget), which is the packaging format used in C# projects.
+The engine and it's editor Game Studio are packaged with [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget), which is the packaging format used in C# projects.
 This means that **Stride's installation location is managed by the NuGet package manager** and **can't be easily changed by the user**.

 Changing the installation location is possible, but this is outside of the scope of this page.

 ## Stride Extension

-Stride has an optional extension that's avaliable for some IDEs.
+Stride has an optional extension that's available for some IDEs.

-- **🟩 What it does**: let's you write shaders directly in Visual Studio.
+- **🟩 What it does**: let's you write shaders directly in an IDE.
 - **🟥 What it doesn't do**: provide C# syntax highlighting for Stride (that works without the extension).

 The extension can be installed for Visual Studio via the launcher, by navigating to the **Visual Studio extension** section.
 For other IDEs, visit the [Stride Extension page](../get-started/visual-studio-extension.md).